n7koirala/image_matching/README.md

 ## Features

 - **Homomorphic Encryption**: Leverages the OpenFHE library to perform secure computations on encrypted data.
-- **Biometric Standards**: Complies with standards set by the National Institute of Standards and Technology (NIST).
 - **Parallel Processing**: Supports parallel processing to enhance performance.

 ## Requirements